Kitt-AI/snowboy/examples/Android/README.md

 Note:

 1. supported building platforms are Android Studio running on Mac OS X or Ubuntu.
 Windows is not supported.
-2. supported target CPU is ARMv7 (most Android phones run on ARM CPUs)
+2. supported target CPU is ARMv7 (32bit) and ARMv8 (64bit) (most Android phones run on ARM CPUs)
+3. we have prepared an Android app which can be installed and run out of box: [SnowboyAlexaDemo.apk](https://github.com/Kitt-AI/snowboy/raw/master/resources/alexa/SnowboyAlexaDemo.apk) (please uninstall any previous one first if you installed this app before).

 ## General Workflow